milkmansson/toit-ina226/README.md

 - It repeatedly measures bus voltage and shunt voltage.
 - Each conversion result overwrites the previous one in the registers.
 - The sampling cadence is set by your conversion times + averaging settings.
-- Typical current draw is ~420 µA.
+- Typical current draw is 330uA typical, 420 uA max.

 Use cases:
 - Requiring a live stream of current/voltage/power, e.g. logging consumption of an IoT node over hours.